Kennyward85/HW2/README.md

 ## Updated Profile page

-This page has been enhanced with links to github and linked in.
+This page has been enhanced with links to github and linkedin.
 It also includes a downloadable resume and contact information.
-It has been reformatted to a more friendly appearance using bootstrap .
+It has been reformatted to a more friendly appearance using bootstrap.
-All of the Projects have links directing to the live application as well Added hover effect on the Pictures of the Portfolio projects to make it more easy to see they link to the deployed page as a link to the Github repository.
+All of the Projects have links leading to the live application as well as Added hover effects on the pictures of the portfolio projects to make it easier to see the link to the deployed page as well as a link to the Github repository.
-The linked in page and Github page profiles have been updated as well still needing to get a professional portfolio picture The link to my e-mail works as well allowing on click to open there chosen e-mail service to send e-mails to me
+The linkedin page and Github page profiles have been updated as well.
+The link to my e-mail works as well allowing it to open theie chosen e-mail service to send e-mails to me

 # Links
 https://github.com/Kennyward85/Portfolio-Page